 The seat is also thoughtfully designed, with impeccable attention to detail.
 The suite is spacious, the TV screen huge, the bed extremely comfortable, and you can control the lighting and temperature in the suite.

-The soft product is also hard to beat, from free-flowing Dom Perignon to a dine on-demand menu with all kinds of great options (including caviar).
+The soft product is also hard to beat, from free-flowing Dom Perignon, to a dine on-demand menu with all kinds of great options (including unlimited caviar).

 While Emirates A380s don’t have seats that are as impressive, they have the advantage of having onboard showers and an onboard bar, so that’s a treat as well.

 What really sets apart Air France is the first class soft product.
-The food is the best I’ve had on any airline, the service is flawless and oh-so-French, and every part of the experience is thought out.
+The food is among the best you’ll find on any airline, the service is flawless and oh-so-French, and every part of the experience is thought out.

 When it’s time to sleep, Air France has some of the most comfortable bedding in the sky, and I love being able to draw a curtain around my seat for privacy.

 The way I see it, Air France first class is the world’s most well-rounded first class product.
-While I do think Emirates wins out in terms of the onboard experience, Air France still offers the world’s most well-rounded first class experience, given that the airline also offers the world’s best first class lounge experience at its Paris Charles de Gaulle hub.
+While I do think Emirates and Japan Airlines win in terms of the onboard experience, Air France still offers the world’s most well-rounded first class experience, given that the airline offers the world’s best first class lounge experience at its Paris Charles de Gaulle hub.

-Perhaps most exciting is that Air France has plans to introduce a new first class product, which should start to be installed on select Boeing 777s within the coming year.
+Perhaps most exciting is that Air France has plans to introduce a new first class product, which should start to be installed on select Boeing 777s in the next year or so.
 I can’t wait to learn more details about this, as I wouldn’t be surprised if this puts Air France in the number one spot.

 4. Singapore Airlines Suites (Airbus A380)